cslayers/OWI-535-control-QT/README.md

 # Controll
 Click the button to detect the USB interface kit.
-Note that when a key was released, the detection will also be execute.
+Note that when a key is released, the detection will also be executed.
 By this way, disconnection event will be detected earlier.

 There are 5 motors and A LED on the OWI-535 on the machine.